Yukon: Geography

 The territory is the approximate shape of a right triangle, bordering the U.S. state of Alaska to the west and northwest for 1210. km mostly along longitude 141° W, the Northwest Territories to the east and British Columbia to the south mostly along latitude 60° N. Its northern coast is on the Beaufort Sea.
 Its ragged eastern boundary mostly follows the divide between the Yukon Basin and the Mackenzie River drainage basin to the east in the Mackenzie mountains.

-Most of the territory is in the watershed of its namesake, the Yukon River.
+Most of the territory is in the watershed of its namesake, the Yukon River, which flows across the territory in a northwesterly direction.
 The southern Yukon is dotted with a large number of large, long and narrow glacier-fed alpine lakes, most of which flow into the Yukon River system.
 The larger lakes include Teslin Lake, Atlin Lake, Tagish Lake, Marsh Lake, Lake Laberge, Kusawa Lake and Kluane Lake.
 Bennett Lake on the Klondike Gold Rush trail is a lake flowing into Nares Lake, with the greater part of its area within Yukon.
 Other watersheds in the territory include the Mackenzie River, the Peel Watershed and the Alsek–Tatshenshini, and a number of rivers flowing directly into the Beaufort Sea.
 The two main Yukon rivers flowing into the Mackenzie in the Northwest Territories are the Liard River in the southeast and the Peel River and its tributaries in the northeast.

 Canada's highest point, Mount Logan (5959 m), is in the territory's southwest.
 Mount Logan and a large part of the Yukon's southwest are in Kluane National Park and Reserve, a UNESCO World Heritage Site.
 Other national parks include Ivvavik National Park and Vuntut National Park in the north.
+A second UNESCO World Heritage Site, Tr'ondëk-Klondike World Heritage Site, was designated in 2023.

 Notable widespread tree species within the Yukon are the black spruce and white spruce.
 Many trees are stunted because of the short growing season and severe climate.